cdt15/lingam/README.md

 Should you use this package for performing **GroupLiNGAM algorithm**, we kindly request you to cite the following paper:

 * Y. Kawahara, K. Bollen, S. Shimizu and T. Washio. **GroupLiNGAM: Linear non-Gaussian acyclic models for sets of variables.** Arxiv preprint arXiv:1006.5041, 2010. [[PDF]](https://arxiv.org/abs/1006.5041)

-Should you use this package for performing **GroupDirectLiNGAM algorithm**, we kindly request you to cite the following paper:

-* D. Entner and P. O. Hoyer. **Estimating a causal order among groups of variables in linear models.** In Proc.
-22nd International Conference on Artificial Neural Networks (ICANN2012), pp. 83--90, Lausanne, Switzerland, 2012. [[PDF]](https://link.springer.com/chapter/10.1007/978-3-642-33266-1_11)

 ### Causality and prediction